cmanv/tkstatus/README.md

 This is the main script.
 It's highly likely that you'll want to modify it for your own system.

 ## Modules
+### devices
+This module is used to report on the presence of removable devices on the system, such a disks or printers.

+### maildir
+Report on the presence of new mail in the inbox folders of maildirs directories in the system.

+### metar
+This module is used to display a short weather report from a METAR station.
+The reports are in french. ;)

+### musicpd
+This module is used to return the currently playing song on the Music Player Daemon.
+It requires the __libmpdclient__ package and corresponding header files to build.

+* mpd::connect(host) :
+Connects to the currently running Music Player Daemon.
+The host can be a Unix socket or a resolvable internet address.

+* mpd::currenttitle :
+Returns the title of the song currently playing.

 ### sysinfo
 This module is system specific.
 The provided version was written for FreeBSD 14.X.
 The following functions are provided: